JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/High_on_Angels.md

 ---
-title: High on Angels
+title: "High on Angels"
 description:
 published: true
 date: 2021-11-28T14:02:03.086Z
-tags: religion, The Urantia Book
+tags: Angels and midwayers, religion, The Urantia Book, Innerface International, article
 editor: markdown
 dateCreated: 2021-11-28T14:02:03.086Z
 ---

-Author: **Dick Bain**
+<p class="v-card v-sheet theme--light grey lighten-3 px-2">© 1994 Dick Bain<br>© 1994 The Brotherhood of Man Library</p>

 Do I believe in angels?
 Well...yes; but why am I so reluctant to say so?
 Could it be that angels are a little like Tinker Bell?
 Because they have wings and do magical things?
 Or perhaps it isn't respectable to believe in such magical beings.
 Have angels gotten bad press?